Vyral/base-template/_posts/2019-04-12-were-looking-for-new-people-to-sell-real-estate.md

 We are always looking for great additions to the team, and we’re not just searching for people with experience in real estate—**we’re looking for anyone who is personable, authentic, great with sales, hard-working, and self-accountable.**

-Here at the Spaniak Team, **we offer the opportunity to learn, grow, get leads, and start out your career using a base of people you know.**
+Here at the Spaniak Team, **we offer the opportunity to learn, grow, get leads, and start out your career using a base of people you know.**&nbsp;

 {% include pullquote.html %}

 A lot of times, agents get into the business and it takes a few years in order for them to start making money.
 However, on our team, we think that you should be making at least $50,000 in your first year.
 In your second year, we hope that you can even make as much as $150,000 or more.

 So think about it: Do you know anyone who would be a great fit on our team?
-If so, please forward this email to them. **You can access the information about how to apply here.**
+If so, please forward this email to them. **You can access the information about how to [apply here.](https://realestategrit.net/join-our-team){: target="_blank"}**

 It’s okay if you don’t know of anyone right now—but keep this in mind for the future.
 If you have any questions, don’t hesitate to reach out to us.
 We’d love to hear from you.